 Financial department of Tahsin Group is in charge of valuation procedures for fair value measurements being categorized within Level 3, and to verify independent fair value of financial instruments.
-Such assessment utilizes independent information to make results
+Such assessment utilizes independent information to make results close to current market conditions, and is frequently reviewed to ensure that the results of evaluation are reasonable.

-- d.
-Transfer of financial assets - 1) Transferred financial assets that are fully derecognized: None. - 2) Transferred financial assets that are not fully derecognized - a) Tahsin Group provides notes receivable to banks as promissory notes for bank borrowings.
+- 1) Transferred financial assets that are fully derecognized: None. - 2) Transferred financial assets that are not fully derecognized - a) Tahsin Group provides notes receivable to banks as promissory notes for bank borrowings.
 Banks have a right of recourse against transferred notes receivable due to the discount on notes receivable.
-Hence, Tahsin Group has yet to derecognize discounted notes receivable, and related prepayments have been included under short-term borrowings. - b) As of December 31, 2021 and 2020, information on discounted notes receivable continuously recognized by Tahsin Group is as follows:
+Hence, Tahsin Group has yet to derecognize discounted notes receivable, and related prepayments have been included under short-term borrowings. - b) As of December 31, 2022 and 2021, information on discounted notes receivable continuously recognized by Tahsin Group is as follows:

-Items December 31, 2021 December 31, 2020 Carrying amount of notes receivable \$1,359 \$29,372 Carrying amount of prepayments \$1,359 \$29,372 c) As of December 31, 2021 and 2020, information on the fair value of related assets and liabilities when the transferee of notes receivable has a right of recourse against discounted notes receivable is as follows:
+Items December 31, 2022 December 31, 2021

+Carrying amount of notes receivable \$918 \$1,359

+Carrying amount of prepayments \$918 \$1,359

+c) As of December 31, 2022 and 2021, information on the fair value of related assets and liabilities when the transferee of notes receivable has a right of recourse against discounted notes receivable is as follows:

-Items December 31, 2021 December 31, 2020
+Items December 31, 2022 December 31, 2021

-Fair value of notes receivable \$1,359 \$29,372
+Fair value of notes receivable \$918 \$1,359

-Fair value of prepayments 1,359 29,372
+Fair value of prepayments 918 1,359

-Net position
+Net position -